-An amazing plant-based, vegan-friendly, soy-free, dairy-free, and gluten-free Just Like Eggs Pumfu Scramble recipe that makes approximately 2 serving, taking about 2 minutes to prepare, with 10 minutes for cook time.
+An amazing plant-based, vegan-friendly, soy-free, dairy-free, and gluten-free Just Like Eggs Pumfu Scramble recipe that makes approximately 2 servings, taking about 2 minutes to prepare, with 10 minutes for cook time.

 Do you remember when they claimed eggs were healthy for heart health?
 What’s really strange is that although some older studies back this up, science has changed!
 Studies now show that eggs are actually quite bad for you.

 For instance, one study monitored over 23,000 people’s diets and found that those who consumed more eggs had 80 percent higher coronary artery calcium scores, a measure of heart disease risk, an increased risk of obesity and diabetes, and hypertension (1).

 Another study found that those who ate more eggs had a 19 percent higher risk of cardiovascular problems.
 In this study, they said: